tommurray222/candid-hospitality/README.md

 ## Scripts

-- **candid_cleaning** is a collection of functions used to correct errors in the data, and fix any formatting issues the data has when importing.
+- **candid_cleaning** Collection of functions used to correct errors in the data, and fix any formatting issues the data has when importing.
-#### Dependencies: pandas, numpy, nltk.sentiment
+  Dependencies: pandas, numpy, nltk.sentiment SentimentIntensityAnalyzer

 - **candid_data** Script for loading, transforming and preparing the (test) data for analysis.
-#### Dependencies: pandas, candid_cleaning (must run this script first to load functions)
+  Dependencies: pandas, candid_cleaning (must run this script first to load functions)

+-**eda_functions** Collection of useful functions for exploratory data anslysis (eda).
+  Dependencies: seaborn, matplotlib.pyplot, numpy as np, scipy stats

 ## Datasets